Lunch break session supported by Opella

 Introduction:

-This session aims to explore and elevate the pharmacist's evolving role in the comprehensive management of abdominal pain, — spanning pharmacological treatment, patient counselling, lifestyle guidance, and the integration of emerging clinical evidence into practice.
+This session aims to explore and elevate the pharmacist's evolving role in the comprehensive management of abdominal pain — spanning pharmacological treatment, patient counselling, lifestyle guidance, and the integration of emerging clinical evidence into practice.
 Attendees will leave with a strengthened understanding of the evidence base, practical tools for patient interaction, and a renewed sense of the pharmacist's impact on patient outcomes and quality of life.

 Programme:

-| 13:30 – 13:35 | Welcome |
+| 13:30 – 13:35 | Welcome to the symposium and present objectives |

 | Opella representative |

-| 14:10 – 14:27 | Panel discussion |
+| 14:10 – 14:25 | Panel and Q&A |

-| All speakers |
+| Both speakers |

-| 14:27 – 14:30 | Closure |
+| 14:25 – 14:30 | Summary and closing |

 Learning objectives: